-First Nations, Inuit and Métis children were often separated from their parents and extended families for long periods of time, living in an institution rather than a family environment.
-These children grew into adults who were disconnected from family, had little sense of their national identity and who had experienced physical, mental, emotional, sexual abuse while in school.
-This impeded the transfer of parenting skills, language transmission, and cultural learning resulting in significant cultural loss and dysfunction.
+First Nations, Inuit and Métis children were often separated from their parents and extended families for long periods of time, living in institutions rather than a family environment and deprived of loving relationships.
+These children grew into adults who were disconnected from family, had little sense of their cultural identity and who had experienced physical, mental, emotional, sexual abuse while in school.
+This impeded the transfer of parenting skills, language transmission, and cultural learning resulting in significant cultural loss and dysfunction for generations of families and communities.
 Adaptation of abusive behaviours learned while attending Residential School has contributed to intergenerational trauma.
 The system of forced assimilation has consequences that persist today.
-In the way that a soldier continues to experience the impacts of war after returning home from combat, Residential School Survivors continue to experience the effects of trauma long after the inciting incidents have passed.
+In the same way that a soldier continues to experience the impacts of war after returning home from combat, Residential School Survivors continue to experience the effects of trauma long after the inciting incidents have passed.
 The need for healing did not stop with the Survivors of the schools as they later became parents who were not given the skills to parent.
 Their children then experienced the effects of trauma too, which are real and pervasive, and must also be addressed.
 Escalating social problems in Indigenous communities, and conflict between Indigenous groups and the Federal Government in the 1990s brought greater attention and focus to the destructive impacts of the Residential School experience.
 Indigenous leaders helped to begin dialogue between Survivors, the Federal Government, the churches and the Canadian public.
 Healing is a long term process that occurs in stages, starting with creating the environment necessary for healing to take place.
-The success and healing of each Survivor begins to heal whole communities.
+The success and healing of each Survivor begins to heal whole families and communities.
+Canadians have a role to play in this healing too.
+In order for Survivors to be able to heal, ongoing acts of racism must end.
+Canadians need to commit to taking responsibility for dispelling myths and not continuing to promote negative stereotypes which supports discrimination.
+We need allies to demand that Indigenous Peoples have clean water, equal funding for education, and health and social services available to all Canadians - to name a few examples.